joabara/Predict-Amazon-Rating-NLP/readme.md

 # NLP on Amazon Laptop Reviews

+### MSCA 31008 - Summer 2021
+* Alessandro Joabar
+* Adam Schuller
+* Bogdan Constantinescu
+* Bryan E Duff

 ## Executive Summary

-* We can predict exactly how many stars a customer will rate a laptop based on their review text with an accuracy of 76%
+* We can predict exactly how many stars a customer will rate a laptop based on their review text with an accuracy of 73%

-* We can predict whether or not a product will have a positive rating (3+ stars) with an accuracy of 92%
+* We can predict whether or not a product will have a positive rating (3+ stars) with an accuracy of 91%
 * We can predict whether or not a product will have a negative rating (1-star) with an accuracy of 91%